Mike Babst

 Michael Babst (born 1977) is an American former soccer player and who is currently the head coach of the Davidson Wildcats men's soccer program.
 Babst was previously a head coach for the men's program at the University of Chicago.

 Career

-On January 17, 2019 it was announced that Babst had accepted the head coaching job at Davidson College, making him the seventh head coach in program history.
+Babst was an assistant coach at numerous schools, including Duquesne and South Carolina.
+In 2013, Babst was hired to be the head coach at the University of Chicago, where he led the team to the Division III national semifinals in both 2017 and 2018.
+On January 17, 2019, it was announced that Babst had accepted the head coaching job at Davidson College, making him the seventh head coach in program history.